-- will be used for sludge disposal, and equipment or systems to reduce energy use or reduce the effects of climate change. - b.
-Pre-purchased material and equipment used in the project and purchased in accordance with state law: - c.
-Reserve capacity for treatment plants, pump stations, and pipelines per Section IX.D.1 below: - d.
-Administration, maintenance, and laboratory building space directly related to the operation of the eligible facilities; - e.
-Process control systems; - f.
-Mitigation measures (except for land purchase) mandated by state and/or federal agencies; - g.
+- g.
+Mitigation measures (except for land purchase) mandated by state and/or federal agencies; - h.
 Contingency for change orders approved by the Division for increased costs provided the costs are eligible, consistent with the original scope of the project and the credit review.
-The contingency amount will be included in the financing agreement. - h.
-Recycled water distribution and storage system capacity purchases directly related to the operation of eligible facilities consistent with the Water Recycling Funding Program (WRFP) Guidelines in Appendix D; - On-site solids handling systems necessary to meet Regional Water Board waste discharge permit requirements, including systems that perform thickening, stabilization, and dewatering of sludge as a means of preparing it for beneficial reuse and/or ultimate disposal; - j.
+The contingency amount will be included in the financing agreement. - Recycled water distribution and storage system capacity purchases directly related to the operation of eligible facilities consistent with the Water Recycling Funding Program (WRFP) Guidelines in Appendix D; - j.
+On-site solids handling systems necessary to meet Regional Water Board waste discharge permit requirements, including systems that perform thickening, stabilization, and dewatering of sludge as a means of preparing it for beneficial reuse and/or ultimate disposal; - k.
 Stationary and mobile equipment that are integral to the treatment, collection, or sludge handling processes, including, but not limited to, front loaders for sludge drying beds, injection/spray irrigation equipment for dedicated land disposal sites, vactor trucks, and compost windrow turners.
-Dedicated equipment must be confined to the treatment, collection, or sludge handling systems for which it was purchased; - k.
-Costs for planning, design, construction management, value engineering, and administration: - Costs to prepare an Environmental Management System or Asset Management System not previously financed through CWSRF planning/design financing; - m.
-Equipment necessary to maintain the eligible treatment facilities, including the manufacturer's list of spare parts; - n.
-Necessary insurance related to the construction contract;

-- Cost-effective buy-in for all of the proportional costs to connect to an existing treatment plant and/or collection system.
-Purchase of capacity is not considered refinancing; - p.
+Dedicated equipment must be confined to the treatment, collection, or sludge handling systems for which it was purchased; - I. Costs for planning, design, construction management, value engineering, and administration; - m.
+Costs to prepare an Environmental Management System or Asset Management System, or a "fiscal sustainability plan" as required by Section IX of this Policy not previously financed through CWSRF planning/design financing; - n.
+Costs to prepare new or update existing Operation and Maintenance Manuals for funded facilities: - o.
+Equipment necessary to maintain the eligible treatment facilities, including the manufacturer's list of spare parts; - p.
+Necessary insurance related to the construction contract; - q.
+Cost-effective buy-in for all of the proportional costs to connect to an existing treatment plant and/or collection system.
+Purchase of capacity is not considered refinancing; - r.
 Recycled water systems (not including gray water systems); - i.
 Recycled water treatment works; - ii.
-Recycled water storage facilities; - iii.
+Recycled water storage facilities;

+- iii.
 Recycled water pumping facilities; - iv.
 Recycled water groundwater recharge facilities; - v.
 Recycled water distribution systems; - vi.
 Recycled water onsite user retrofits on publicly owned use sites; and - vii.
-Recycled water capacity purchases (buy in costs). - q.
+Recycled water capacity purchases (buy in costs). - s.
 Water conservation measures: - i.
 Installation of water supply meters; - ii.
 Plumbing fixture retrofits or replacements; - iii.
 Use of efficient landscape irrigation equipment; and - iv.
 Public water conservation education programs.